 How to Train Your Cat to Ride in a Backpack

 1. Once you’ve found the right backpack, leave it open and out around your house for your cat to investigate.
-Cats are generally pretty curious, so your kitty will likely sniff it out and even jump inside.
-The goal is for your cat to grow comfortable with the backpack on his own before you try putting him in it.
+Cats are generally pretty curious, so your kitty might sniff it out and even jump inside.
+The goal is for your cat to grow comfortable with the backpack on their own.

 2. Throw treats, toys, and/or catnip inside the backpack to help attract your cat to it.
 You can also try putting one of your cat’s blankets or an article of your clothing inside so the backpack starts to take on familiar scents.
-Feeding your cat inside his backpack is helpful as well.
+Feeding your cat inside their backpack is helpful as well (you might need to lay it on its side to do this).

-4. Use the backpack around the house.
-Again, cats are naturally curious.
-If your cat sees you walking around the house with the backpack, it will likely pique his interest.
+4. Wear the backpack around the house.
+If your cat sees you walking around the house with the backpack on, it might pique their interest.
+It will also help get them more comfortable with the backpack’s presence.

-7. Work your way up to venturing outside your house.
-Start with your backyard, then maybe a walk down your street, etc. Eventually your cat will be ready for a full-on adventure in his backpack.
-Be sure to reward your cat with treats and praise along the way!
+10. Work your way up to venturing outside your home.
+Start by just taking a couple steps outside and then returning in.
+Gradually increase the distance and amount of time you walk outside with your cat in their backpack.
+Start in your backyard, then maybe a walk down your street, etc. Be sure to reward your cat with treats and praise along the way!
 Positive reinforcement is ALWAYS important.

 Practical Backpack Tips for When You’re Out and About

-No matter how well your cat is trained before going out for your first hike or outing, you will likely encounter situations that throw him off his game.
+No matter how well your cat is trained before going out for your first hike or outing, you will likely encounter situations that throw them off their game.
 I’ve learned a lesson or two from my mistakes, and I hope my practical wisdom will be helpful for you on your backpack training journey!

-- If your cat gets nervous or restless while riding in his backpack, have a spouse/significant other/friend walk behind you.
-Being able to see the friendly face of someone he knows can help calm your cat down.
+- If your cat gets nervous or restless while riding in their backpack, have a spouse/significant other/friend walk behind you.
+Being able to see the friendly face of someone they know can help calm your cat down.

 - If you are adventuring by yourself, you can wear the backpack on your front if your cat gets nervous.
 That way you and your cat can both keep an eye on each other, and you can pet and reassure your kitty if needed.